Something is happening in Tombstone. I wrote a book about it.

 He went down fast.

-His head caught the corner of the hotdog warmer, which also has taquitos on it too.
+His head caught the corner of the hotdog warmer (which also has taquito on it too) on the way.

 The coroner said it was instantaneous.
 The regulars who knew Dale said that was the only good thing about it.
 The Stop-N-Sip corporate office sent a fruit basket to his sister and replaced the linoleum within the week, because liability moves faster than grief.